-The Romanian tax system has undergone some major changes beginning in 2000, when a tax reform made the Romanian fiscal regime more simple and uniform.
-In 2004, the new Fiscal Code entered into force and brought important exemptions and facilities, but in the upcoming years the changes that took place in the Fiscal Code, except for the introduction of the flat income tax of 16% for individuals and companies, were mainly in favour of higher taxation.

-The most important direct taxes that are levied through the Romanian tax system are: income tax, real estate taxes, while the indirect taxes are: value added tax (VAT) and excise taxes.
+The Romanian tax system has undergone some major changes from 2000, when a tax reform made the Romanian fiscal regime simpler and more uniform.
+In 2004, the new Fiscal Code entered into force and brought important exemptions and facilities, but in the following years the changes that took place in the Fiscal Code, except for the introduction of the flat income tax of 16% for individuals and companies, were mainly in favour of higher taxation.
+The most important direct taxes that are levied through the Romanian tax system are income tax and real estate taxes, while the indirect taxes include value added tax (VAT) and excise taxes.